mziyabo/vscode-sentiment-extension/README.md

 ### Licence:

-This extension released under the [Apache 2.0 License](https://www.apache.org/licenses/LICENSE-2.0)
+This extension is released under the [Apache 2.0 License](https://www.apache.org/licenses/LICENSE-2.0)